jhadjar/Language-Acquisition/README.md

 * [Hebrew](https://github.com/jhadjar/Language-Acquisition/tree/master/Hebrew) (Hebrew is easier if you speak Arabic)

 * Spanish: I'm done with Duo's Spanish tree.
-As a French speaker, reading comprehension is pretty good pero no puedo articular ideas.
+Reading comprehension is okay (from speaking French) pero no puedo articular ideas.

 * German: Not yet done with Duo.